1601-mma2013/The-Journey-of-Life/README.md

 Users

-potential users - someone who facing stress, like students/ workers.
+potential users -  Students/workers who facing stress.

-(user’s) behaviors - Loss of interest or pleasure in usual activities; Withdrawal from family and friends
+(user’s) behaviors - Loss of interest or pleasure in usual activities; Withdrawal from family and friends.

-(user’s) attitudes - Someone who is depressed or suicidal; Thoughts of death, suicide, or wishes to be dead; A significant change in the person’s weight or appetite
+(user’s) attitudes - Feel depressed or suicidal; Thoughts of death, suicide, or wishes to be dead; A significant change in the person’s weight or appetite

 (user’s) aptitudes - Fatigue or loss of energy;